igorcoding/asynctnt/README.md

   if space.format is specified in Tarantool.
 Field names can also be used in update operations instead of field numbers.
 Moreover, tuples can be decoded into dicts instead of arrays if `tuple_as_dict` is True either in `Connection` or a specific request.
+See below for examples.
 * All requests support specification of `timeout` value, so if request is executed for too long, asyncio.TimeoutError is raised.
 It drastically simplifies your code, as you don't need to use `asyncio.wait_for(...)`